PreferredAI/cornac/tutorials/add_model.md

 ```

 ### 3. Indicating dependencies
-The file `requirements.txt` is optional as opposed to the others, and it is only needed if your implementation relies on some external library or framework, e.g., TensorFlow, PyTorch, etc., in which case you should include this file and indicate which versions of the framework(s) are required.
+The file `requirements.txt` is optional as opposed to the others, and it is only needed if your implementation relies on some external libraries/frameworks, e.g., TensorFlow, PyTorch, etc., in which case you should include this file and indicate which versions of the framework(s) are required.
 Here is a sample of a `requirements.txt` file:
 ```
 tensorflow>=1.10.0
 ```